DaniXmir/GlassVr/README.md

 # GlassVr
-a glassvr is an openvr driver that let you use XR/AR glasses with 6dof and even stereoscopic 3D in steamvr, while steamvr isn't really designed for a "headset" like this, they work surprisingly well in it
+glassvr is an openvr driver that let you use XR/AR glasses with 6dof and even stereoscopic 3D in steamvr, while steamvr isn't really designed for a "headset" like this, they work surprisingly well in it

 showcase on youtube: https://www.youtube.com/watch?v=ySr_ktM-0Mo